docker/docs/storage/storagedriver/select-storage-driver.md

 * `overlay2` is the preferred storage driver, for all currently supported Linux distributions, and requires no extra configuration.
-* `aufs` is the preferred storage driver for Docker 18.06 and older, when running on Ubuntu 14.04 on kernel 3.13 (which has no support for `overlay2`.
+* `aufs` is the preferred storage driver for Docker 18.06 and older, when running on Ubuntu 14.04 on kernel 3.13 which has no support for `overlay2`.
 * `devicemapper` is supported, but requires `direct-lvm` for production environments, because `loopback-lvm`, while zero-configuration, has very poor performance. `devicemapper` was the recommended storage driver for CentOS and RHEL, as their kernel version did not support `overlay2`.
-However, current versions of CentOS and RHEL now have support for `overlay2`, and which is now the recommended driver.
+However, current versions of CentOS and RHEL now have support for `overlay2`, which is now the recommended driver.
  * The `btrfs` and `zfs` storage drivers are used if they are the backing filesystem (the filesystem of the host on which Docker is installed).